Recital 1 of the General Data Protection Regulation:

-The protection of natural persons in relation to the processing of personal data is a fundamental right.
-Article 8(1) of the Charter of Fundamental Rights of the European Union (the ‘Charter’) and Article 16(1) of the Treaty on the Functioning of the European Union (TFEU) provide that everyone has the right to the protection of personal data concerning him or her.
+In summary, the protection of natural persons in relation to the processing of personal data is a fundamental right.
+Thus, article 8(1) of the Charter of Fundamental Rights of the European Union (the ‘Charter’) and Article 16(1) of the Treaty on the Functioning of the European Union (TFEU) provide that everyone has the right to the protection of personal data concerning him or her.

 eTrigue is committed to the GDPR so that our clients can use DemandCenter marketing automation with GDPR compliance in mind.